helge17/tuxguitar/doc/contribute.md

 This section was updated in September 2024.
 It describes how to import the TuxGuitar project in Android Studio, in a Linux environment:

-- make sure you have a JDK for Java 11 installed.
-This is distribution-dependent, in my case I installed `java-11-openjdk-devel` package;
 - download and install Android Studio.
 This section was written for Android Studio "Koala feature drop 2024.1.2";
 - from Android Studio, open project located here: [android/build-scripts/tuxguitar-android](../android/build-scripts/tuxguitar-android);
 - in menu File -> Settings, select "Build, Execution, Deployment / Build Tools / Gradle".
-In the field "Gradle JDK", select JDK 11 previously installed.
-If it isn't displayed in the list, browse to the installation folder.
+In the field "Gradle JDK", select "jbr-17"

 Settings window should look like this:

 <img src="images/contribute/android-studio-settings.png" width="50%" alt="Android Studio, Gradle settings">

+Then:

 - type OK;
 - in menu "File", select "Sync Project with Gradle Files".